Lily Zhang: 2019 ITTF Women's World Cup

-She was in fourth place, losing in the POS 3–4 to Feng Tianwei.
+She came in fourth place at the 2019 ITTF Women's World Cup, losing 3–4 to Feng Tianwei.
 Zhang's performance included a high-profile upset over Miu Hirano.

 2020 ITTF Women's World Cup

-Zhang extended her World Cup success in 2020 with an upset over Feng Tianwei.
+At the 2020 World Cup, Zhang won with an upset over Feng Tianwei.

-2021
+2020 Olympics

-At the Tokyo Olympics, after receiving a brief scare and dropping the first game in her opening round of 64 match against Nigeria's Offiong Edem, Zhang was able to quickly regroup and adjust to cruise to a 4–1 victory.
+At the 2020 Summer Olympics, after losing the first game in her opening round match against Nigeria's Offiong Edem, Zhang regrouped with a 4–1 victory.

-2024 Summer Olympics
+2024 Olympics

 Zhang competed for the United States at the table tennis event in the 2024 Summer Olympics.
-She placed 19th in the women's singles.
+She placed 9th in the women's singles.
 She also played in the women's team with Amy Wang and Rachel Sung, placing 14th in the event.